 Bethabara stands in good credit with them and is widely known as the Dutch fort where there are good people and much bread. -Bethabara Diarist, August 22, 1758.

-Sickness claimed more lives than the Indians did.
-A fever epidemic rampaged through the crowded refugee huts near the mill and through Bethabara.
+Sickness, however, did claim the lives of several Moravians.
+A typhus epidemic rampaged through the crowded refugee huts near the mill and through Bethabara.
 Eight Moravians and several in the settlement near the mill died.
 After her new husband, Dr. Hans Martin Kalberlahn, died in the epidemic, Sister Anna Catharina began caring for one of the newly-orphaned children.
-Thus began a life of service to Bethabara, until she died in 1816.
-Her 90 years of life was symbolic of the importance the Moravians placed on the full participation of women in community life and on the education of their children.

 Dogswood is so called because it stinks.
 It grows around the valleys, does not become large, but is hard and is good on the turning lathe.
 Muskrats are water animals like young fat poodle dogs.
 Brown like a beaver; smell like musk.
 The skins are generally sold for young beaver. -Johann Christian Reuter, 1761

 The first week of May a panther and a number of wolves were troublesome.
 Brother Reuter took advantage of the quiet to proceed with his survey of Wachovia, which he would like to finish this year. -Moravian Diarist, 1761

 People gathered from 50 and 60 miles away to buy pottery, but many came in vain, as the supply was exhausted by noon.
 We regretted no being able to supply their needs. -Moravian Diarist, 1761